jcasimir/locale_setter/README.md

 ### Configuration

-`LocaleSetter` can be configured via block.
+`LocaleSetter` can be configured via a block.
 Here are the defaults:

 ```ruby
 LocaleSetter.configure do |config|